vippsas/vipps-epayment-api/features/long-living-payments.md

 }
 ```

-This will send a push message to the customer's app (specifed with `phoneNumber`),
+This will send a push message to the customer's app (specified with `phoneNumber`),
 and the customer confirms the payment.

-If the customer's phone number is unknown, the the request can specify `userFlow` as `QR`.
+If the customer's phone number is unknown, the request can specify `userFlow` as `QR`.
 This will return the QR code for a payment, including the expiration time specified.
 The customer scans the QR code to complete the payment flow in the app.

 If a payment is initiated with the `expiresAt` for a sales unit that is not allowed to use
 the feature, the response will be an error.

 ## Response